wh0cares1/wh0cares1.github.io/_posts/2024-07-23-how-to-do-research.md

 - [Interleaving](https://www.coursera.org/articles/interleaving) (learn from multiple different angles) use this technique while constantly updating your mind map.
 - Constantly zoom out (see bigger picture) and zoom in to find gaps in the mind map.
 - [Spaced retrieval](https://pdf.retrievalpractice.org/SpacingGuide.pdf): accurate recall of information over progressively longer periods of time.
 Usually on the same day when you learn the concept, three days later, one week later, and one month later.
+- Teach to others (Feynman technique); you can write blog posts and share it with the community.

 ---
 # Reflection